ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 to setup a DTLS channel with the resource server.
 AS adds a `cnf` parameter to the access information carrying a `COSE_Key` object that informs the client about the symmetric key that is to be used between C and the resource server.
+The access token MUST be bound to the same symmetric key by means of the cnf claim.

 An example access token response is illustrated in {{at-response}}.
 In this example, the authorization server returns a 2.01 response